TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/021 The auth state.md

 So, no Authorize components or other stuff in the view to block/hide/show things.

-##### Let's take a look at the code.
+### Let's take a look at the code.

 The first property is the `AuthenticationState`, i.e. logged in information.
 It is marked with `[CascadingParameter]`.
 This is because it is set from a parent component far away.
-Remember how we modified the App.razor to wrap everything in <CascadingAuthenticationState>?
-This component will set the AuthenticationState on all components/pages in your app, if they request it, like we do with this property.
+Remember how we modified the App.razor to wrap everything in `<CascadingAuthenticationState>`?
+This component will set the `AuthenticationState` on all components/pages in your app, if they request it, like we do with this property.

 We also have the property to contain the `name` of the user, and a collection of claims, and then the boolean to see if the user is logged in.

-##### Now, the method `OnInitializedAsync()`.
+### Now, the method `OnInitializedAsync()`.
 Remember, this is automatically called whenever the page is loaded.\
-First line, we await the AuthState, to receive the AuthenticationState.
-From that we pull out the ClaimsPrincipal in the next line.\
+First line, we await the `AuthState`, to receive the AuthenticationState.
+From that we pull out the ClaimsPrincipal in line 39.\
 Then, if there is an Identity, it means the user is logged in.\
 We can pull out the claims and name of the user.

-In the previous slide we saw how to show something if the user fulfilled the MustBeVia policy.\
+In the previous slide we saw how to show something if the user fulfilled the "MustBeVia" policy.\
 Now, we can in the code just pull out the Domain claim, and check if the value is "via", and then use a boolean to show/hide something in the UI.

 So, we don't strictly need to define policies, but they make things a lot easier if the same rules apply to several parts of your app.